Legal Support For Drug Possession Charges

 Drug possession charges can leave a long-lasting stain on your criminal record.
 Even if your arrest did not result in a conviction, the court records can still cause problems for you in employment, housing and background checks.

 Fortunately, you may be able to clear your criminal record through expungement.
 Indiana law permits expungement for certain misdemeanor and felony convictions as well as other criminal dispositions.
-At DeVries + Kelly, our legal team can analyze whether your records are eligible for expungement and, if so, we will help you pursue a clean criminal record.
+At DeVries Law Office, our legal team can analyze whether your records are eligible for expungement and if so, we will help you pursue a clean criminal record.

 Allow Us To Be Your Advocate

-To schedule an appointment, call 317-643-5918.
+To schedule an appointment, call 317-972-9799.
 You can also send us an email.
-With offices in Indianapolis and Hamilton County, we help those facing charges throughout Indiana.
+With offices in Indianapolis, we help those facing charges throughout Indiana.
 Initial consultations in the area of criminal defense are always free.